15 Equipment Leasing Critical Success Factors

 But equipment leasing programs are inherently challenging to manage.
 Companies lease a wide range of equipment from the photocopiers and furniture at headquarters to the servers and networking gear in your data center.
 The assets are used by a wide variety of business units from logistics and operations to facilities and corporate IT.
 The highly decentralized nature of equipment leasing programs leads to decisions and negotiations being managed by hundreds if not thousands of people around the world.

 With the introduction of the new lease accounting standards there is now significant compliance risk associated with managing your equipment leasing program as well.
-Lease assets and liabilities will each soon have their own dedicated line on the balance sheet.
-The result will be a lot more scrutiny and questions about leasing programs from external auditors, board members and company shareholders.
+Leased assets and liabilities will each soon have their own dedicated line on the balance sheet.
+The result will be a lot more scrutiny and questions about leasing programs from external auditors, board members, and company shareholders.

 Over the past 10 years, LeaseAccelerator has worked with some of the world’s largest companies to optimize highly-decentralized, complex equipment leasing programs.
 During our engagements we have identified a set of 15 critical success factors that best-in-class companies use to manage their equipment leasing program.
 Some of these critical factors start before the lease is even executed during the sourcing and contracting phase, while others relate to the end of term, such as lessor notification and reverse logistics.
 In the pages that follow, we will share our recommendations on equipment leasing critical success factors and best practices.